Reaching Agreement in Competitive Microbial Systems

 \subsubsection{The Lower-Bounding $\mathscr S$-Chain}

 We next define an abstraction of an $\mathscr S$-chain, for the particular case of the $\mathscr S$-chain of the mutual annihilation protocol.
-Let~$\Gamma$ be a uniform upper bound on the sum of the birth rates~$\gamma_1(r_1)$ and~$\gamma_2(r_2)$ of cells $A$ and $B$, respectively, which exists by the assumption on BRN growth reactions.
+Let~$\Gamma$ be the uniform upper bound on the sum of the birth rates~$\gamma_i(r_i)$ of cells $A$ and $B$, respectively, which exists by the assumption on BCRN growth reactions.

-Given an initial state~$(a,b,r_1,r_2)$ of the $\mathscr S$-chain of the mutual annihilation protocol with $A(0) = a > b = B(0)$, we define the \emph{lower-bounding $\mathscr S$-chain} as a two-species chain with initial state~$(a,b)$.
+Given an initial state~$(a,b,r_1,\dots,r_k)$ of the $\mathscr S$-chain of the mutual annihilation protocol with $A(0) = a > b = B(0)$, we define the \emph{lower-bounding $\mathscr S$-chain} as a two-species chain with initial state~$(a,b)$.
 In this chain, the majority species~$A$ has birth rate~$0$ and the minority species~$B$ has birth rate~$\Gamma$.
 There are no resource species in the lower-bounding chain.